EnigmaCurry/blog.rymcg.tech/content/blog/registry.md

       password: xxxxx
 ```

-You will need to replace the example domain names with your own (both places).
+You will need to replace the example domain names with your own (three places).
 Enter the admin password you generated above.

 Set appropriate permissions for this file: